The Shape of Emptiness

 Finally, he touches it, and the field spreads around his body and his mental web.

-I follow the ship forward in time.
+I follow the ship forward in time, until my arrival here.

-But I don’t know how to release them from the net.
+I have the security code to open the compartment, but I don’t know how to release them from the net.

-And I suspect that Botzar’s guilt would easily drive him mad.
+B’tzel was mentally unstable before his imprisonment, and Botzar’s guilt would easily drive him mad.

 What can be left of either mind after a thousand years of isolation?